koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_47_railway-hinterland-chain-import.md

-# Railway Hinterland Chain (Import) – Slide Description
+# Slide 47 of Lecture 10 contains information about Railway Hinterland Chain (Import) – Slide Description

 This slide illustrates the **import-side hinterland logistics chain when rail transport is used**, showing how containers move from the seaport to the inland destination, and how a larger set of actors interact through **physical flows** and **contractual relationships**.